Rental Repairs: Does Landlord or Tenant Pay?

-What are Landlord Responsibilities?
+What are landlord responsibilities?

 Under the Residential Tenancy Act, landlords are responsible for: